ajgorhoe/IGLib.modules.IGLibCore/README_Development.md

 * tag the last version on the `main` branch

 * branch off `develop` and other branches like `feature` or `release` branches; they will be versioned according to rules specified in basic configuration plus additional configuration (e.g. `GitVersion.yml` in the repository root)
 * when merging back to the `main` branch, tag the main branch with the version calculated by the GitVersion tool;
-  * use the 'scripts/TagVersion.ps1' script of a repository to do this (run it without parameters)
+  * use the `scripts/TagVersion.ps1` script of a repository to do this (run it without parameters)
   * not every commit needs to be tagged; you can explicitly tag only important versions
 * start again from the second point
 * ...
 * If applicable, you can synchronize version tags across a group of related repositories
-  * Use the 'scripts/SyncTagVersions_All.ps1' script within the locally cloned `IGLibCore` repository to do that
+  * Use the `scripts/SyncTagVersions_All.ps1` script within the locally cloned `IGLibCore` repository to do that
   * Only important versions are usually synchronized across the repositories; this may be used to signify important benchmarks in development of multiple related repos that constitute a larger software
+  * In many cases, you can run it without parameters, but:
+    * It may be good if you run with `-DryRun` first, to indentify any potential issues
+    * Sometimes you may also want to add a custom tag via `-CustomTag` parameter (and possibly a `CustomTagMessage`)

 ### Version Other Repositories